sofiabobadilla/sb-heists/README.md

 2. An automated tool for evaluating security patches

 See our paper [Do Automated Fixes Truly Mitigate Smart Contract Exploits?](TODO).
+All results and tool reproduction details from the paper are located [here](https://github.com/ASSERT-KTH/RepairComp).

 ## 🎯 Project Structure